Sony Alpha a6000 Mirrorless Camera Review

 Whilst it’s hard to confirm this 4 years down the track, what I will say is that the AF on the a6000 is very impressive.

-0.06 seconds for the Sony a6000 to lock on to a subject is faster than many other mirrorless cameras, even here in 2018!
+0.06 seconds for the a6000 to lock on to a subject is faster than many other mirrorless cameras, even here in 2023!

 Burst mode shooting in continuous high mode is great fun.
-The Sony a6000 is able to fire off 11 frames per second for around 22 frames in RAW format, and 49 frames in JPEG Fine format.
+This pocket powerhouse able to fire off 11 frames per second for around 22 frames in RAW format, and 49 frames in JPEG Fine format.

 Unlike the Sony a6300 and a6500, the a6000 doesn’t offer silent shooting, meaning that using burst mode is a bit like shooting with a muffled machine gun!